Federal Defense & Weapons Contracts

 Federal Defense & Weapons Contracts FAQ

-The largest federal defense & weapons contractors include Lockheed Martin Corp., Lockheed Martin Corporation, The Boeing Company.
+The largest federal defense & weapons contractors include Lockheed Martin Corporation, Lawrence Livermore National Security, LLC, Northrop Grumman Systems Corporation.
 These companies receive the bulk of federal defense & weapons spending.

 Industry categorization is based on Product and Service Code (PSC) classifications from the Federal Procurement Data System.
 Spending figures represent total federal obligations for FY2024.